-If you don’t want to pay for new moving boxes that exactly meet your requirements, then you will no doubt love the resources below that you can explore and try to get as many moving boxes for free that you can.
+If you don’t want to buy moving boxes that are new, then you will no doubt love the resources below that you can explore and try to get as many moving boxes for free that you can.

 1. Check Out Your Local Stores

 You might be able to acquire some serious free moving boxes by stopping by a local brick and mortar store and charming the store manager into holding onto boxes that they no longer need and giving them to you for free.
 Be for warned though, a lot of companies have policies against this so you might bump into some obstacles but if you are a true freebie seeker than don’t let it hold you back.